ewalldo/Packages-Project/Assets/Tween/README.md

 ## 2 - Version History <a name="versionHistory"/>
 - 1.0: Initial release
+- 1.1: Add tween options to the Camera class

 ## 3 - Features <a name="features"/>
 - Offers the possibility of "tween" many types of components.